unisonweb/unisonweb-org/src/data/docs/testing.md

           [0, 100, 1, 101, 2, 102, 3, 103, 4, 104]

 ```
 The other is `cost : Nat -> '{Gen} a -> '{Gen} a`, which assigns a "cost" to a generator.
-What's that mean?
-When a branch of `pick` has a cost of say, `5`, the sampling process will take 5 samples from the _other_ branches before switching to fairly sampling from both branches:
+What does that mean?
+When a branch of `pick` has a cost of `5` for instance, the sampling process will take 5 samples from all _other_ branches before switching to fairly sampling from both branches:

 ```unison
 > sample 10 <| pick [cost 5 (natIn 0 10), natIn 100 200]